Halloween

 The inciting incident occurs at 12 minutes when On Halloween night, 10-year-old Michael snaps and murders his stepfather, his sister Judith, and her boyfriend in a brutal killing spree, forever shattering any possibility of a normal life..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Fifteen years later, adult Michael Myers makes the active choice to escape from Smith's Grove Sanitarium, killing staff members and returning to Haddonfield to find his baby sister Laurie, whom he has never forgotten., moving from reaction to action.
+This indicates the protagonist's commitment to Fifteen years later, adult Michael Myers makes the active choice to escape from Smith's Grove Sanitarium, killing staff members and returning to Haddonfield to find his baby sister Laurie, whom he has never forgotten., moving from reaction to action.

 At 55 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Michael begins his killing spree in earnest, murdering Laurie's friends one by one.
 The stakes escalate from stalking to active violence, and the night of terror truly begins.
 The fun is over., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 83 minutes (75% through) represents the emotional nadir.
 Here, Laurie is cornered in the Myers house, completely alone and defenseless.
 She learns the horrifying truth that Michael is her brother and comes face-to-face with pure evil.
-All hope seems lost as she confronts her connection to the monster., indicates the protagonist at their lowest point.
+All hope seems lost as she confronts her connection to the monster., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 88 minutes initiates the final act resolution at 80% of the runtime.
 Dr. Loomis arrives and shoots Michael, giving Laurie the opportunity to fight back.
 She realizes she must become something darker to survive, tapping into a primal survival instinct that connects her to the evil she faces., demonstrating the transformation achieved throughout the journey.